 then, there is $c=c(L,A)$ such that

 Furthermore, there is $\eta_0$ depending on the dimension such that if

 then $u\equiv0.$ \end{theorem}

-Moreover, in \cite{m} is constructed a counterexample of solution with this rate of decay, which implies that the decay is sharp.
+Moreover, in \cite{m} a counterexample of solution with this rate of decay is constructed, which implies that the decay is sharp.
 It would be interesting to know if the sharp decay in the discrete setting is $e^{-|j|\log(|j|+1)}$ by constructing a similar counterexample.

-Nevertheless, in \cite{bk} the lower bound given in Theorem 3.1 is improved in the sense that it is given in a smaller region.
+Nevertheless, in \cite{bk} the lower bound given in Theorem \ref{thm31} is improved in the sense that it is given in a smaller region.
 Instead of the ring $R-1<|x|<R$, they proved, for bounded solutions that for $x_0\in\mathbb{R}^d$ such that $|x_0|=R$,

 that is, they consider a ball of radius 1 centered at a point on the sphere of radius $R$ centered at the origin.
 This suggests that the discrete setting could have the same behavior.
 However, as was pointed out in \cite{k} this is not the case, due to the existence of a counterexample (unpublished) of D. Jerison and C. Kenig who kindly sent us the details of it.
 For the sake of completeness we include below the counterexample appropriately modified for our needs.
 More concretely we will construct a function $u$ satisfying the following properties: